KainosSoftwareLtd/govuk_nodejs_typescript_example/README.md

 * validation - see `FormExampleController.ts`, `FormExampleModel.ts` and `formExample.html` for example of form post endpoint that displays GDS styled validation errors against fields (with links) using validation decorators ([class-validator](https://www.npmjs.com/package/class-validator))
 * testing
   * unit testing including mocking dependencies TODO
-  * browser testing - TODO
+  * browser testing - using [webdriver.io](http://webdriver.io/) to create browser tests, the configuration can be extended to call into remote selenium grids and services like [Saucelabs](https://saucelabs.com/) and [BrowserStack](https://www.browserstack.com/)
 * logging - TODO decorators?
 * metrics - TODO
 * Sample VSCode launch.json - see `.sample-vscode`, copy the `launch.json` to `.vscode` for example build configurations to debug the application and run individual mocha tests